Monday, July 9, 2012

 • 2 tbsp sun dried tomatoes, sliced

-• 1/2 a slice of red onion, diced
+• 1/2 slice of red onion, diced

 • 1/4 cup cucumber, cut into cubes

-• 1 large handful of baby spinach
+• 1 large handful baby spinach

 • 1 tsp tahini

-• 1/2 tsp Sriracha or other hot sauce
+• 1/2 tsp Sriracha

 • 1/4 tsp agave nectar

-• 1/2 tsp safflower or other oil
+• 1/2 tsp safflower oil

-• a sprinkle of sesame seeds
+• sprinkle sesame seeds

-• black pepper, to taste
+• black pepper

-3. Add tahini mixture, sun dried tomato, red onion, cucumber, and spinach to warm quinoa and stir until well mixed.
+Cook quinoa according to package until all the water is absorbed and the germ has separated from the seed.
+Combine tahini, hot sauce, safflower oil, and agave.
+Add tahini mixture, sun dried tomato, red onion, cucumber, and spinach to warm quinoa and stir until well mixed.
 Place on low heat for a few minutes if necessary.
+Transfer to a plate or bowl and top with tempeh bacon, sesame seeds, and black pepper.